RobTillaart/PCA9698_RT/README.md

 Use **uint8_t buf[5]** to read/write all banks in one call.
 The buffer should be at least size 5.
 The library does not check this.
+Functions return error code or PCA9698_OK (0) on success.

 - **uint8_t read40(uint8_t \* buf)** reads 40 pins.
 - **uint8_t write40(uint8_t \* buf)** writes 40 pins.